lelit/pglast/docs/ast.rst

    .. attribute:: instead
       :type: bool

-      is a 'do instead'?
+      Is a 'do instead'?

    .. attribute:: actions
       :type: tuple

-      the action statements
+      The action statements

    .. attribute:: replace
       :type: bool